Happy Birthday, Julia Child!

-I continue to marvel at the determination of Mrs. Child.
+I continue to marvel at the tenacity of Mrs. Child.
 She was a woman who knew exactly what she wanted, and deliciously excelled in achieving it.
-The timeline of her 100 years is quite a fascinating read from The Julia Child Foundation for Gastronomy and the Culinary Arts.
+The informative timeline of Julia Child’s life is a fascinating read.

 Julia and Jacques Chicken Pot Pie